 Advancing knowledge

-We generate microbiome resources for the research community to advance science and promote human health.
-Using these resources we will tackle big scientific questions on the human microbiome.
+We participate in educational initiatives and generate resources for the research community to advance microbiome science.
+Leveraging these resources, we address scientific questions related to the human microbiome.